Dootmaan/ICMIL/README.md

 - DTFD_after_ICMIL_model_best.pth (24.8Mb): This is the DTFD-MIL weights after ICMIL, which achieves a 93.7% AUC/87.0% F1/90.6% Acc on Camelyon16 after one ICMIL iteration.

 These pretrained weights can be found in ./utils/ with the corresponding filenames.
 It should be noted that these MIL weights should also be used with the corresponding instance embeddings by ICMIL.

----

-**This preliminary version of code is only for verifying the correctness of our proposed method and contains no LICENSE file in order to stay anonymous.
-Please do not redistribute the code to any other platform or use it for any other purpose.
-We will update this project with better readability upon paper acceptance with a proper LICENSE.*